A Day In The Life of a Just Between Friends Franchise Owner

 Kelly’s success didn’t surprise her; she worked relentlessly to launch her business.
 She went to preschools and daycare centers in her area, and she succeeded in not only establishing relationships but in generating the kind of word-of-mouth buzz that other businesses only dream of.

 “You really have to become a part of your community,” she says.
 “People respond to positivity.
 We are also lucky to have the Just Between Friends corporate team because they develop our marketing materials, which we customize as we see fit.
 It really helps a lot.”

 If you’re successful, we’re successful

-Just Between Friends franchise is spreading like wildfire across the United States and Canada as a direct result of our franchise owners going above and beyond to make their pop-up consignment sales events successful.
+Just Between Friends franchise is spreading across the United States as a direct result of our franchise owners going above and beyond to make their pop-up consignment sales events successful.
 When we opened our doors to franchising in 2003, we knew that we would also have to go above and beyond in terms of how well and how much our franchise owners are trained.

 A Just Between Friends franchise offers a flexible business model that can either be supplemental income or a full-time career with multi-unit development.
 The initial investment is affordable, and the ongoing costs are low.